HOW TO GET DEFINED LOWER ABS

 If I’m trying to generate force and tension from above with the rectus abdominis feeding down into the pelvis, I can do a better job if I’m stabilizing my pelvis from below by engaging the adductors.

 When we put science and an understanding of how anatomy works into our training, we can make a few small tweaks that make a huge difference in our results.
 When it comes to reaching athletic levels of strength, muscularity and leanness, the details truly matter!
-If you apply these lower ab training tips, you’ll see noticeable changes in your core in a short period of time.
+If you apply these lower ab training tips to your exercise routine, you’ll see noticeable changes in your core in a short period of time.

 - Getting defined lower abs is key to getting a true six-pack.
 But there’s a lot of misinformation out there, which leads to several common nutrition and training mistakes preventing people from getting their low abs to show.

-- One common myth is that a decent diet is enough to get a six pack.
-The reality is that you have to have choose a great diet that you can stick with for the long term in order to achieve the levels of leanness required to see the entire six pack and keep it year round.
+- Another common myth is that a decent diet is enough to get a six pack.
+The reality is that you have to have choose a great diet that you can stick with for the long term in order to achieve the levels of leanness required to eliminate belly fat to see the entire six pack and keep it year round.

 - Despite that the rectus abdominis is a single muscle, doing top-down movements like sit-ups or crunches isn’t enough to make the lower abs visible.
 You’ll need to do specific lower ab movements like reverse crunches or hanging leg raises.
 Because of the weight of the legs, these are ‘weighted’ ab exercises that create overload and activation of type II muscle fibers.

 - If you’re only focusing on moving the legs in these lower ab exercises, they won’t do you any good.
-You need to focus on creating a pelvic tilt and initiating the movement with the pelvis in order to activate the lower abs.
+You need to focus on creating a pelvic tilt and initiating the movement with the pelvis, and keeping the entire core tight in order to activate the lower abs.

 - The core is a lot more than just the abs!
 You can greatly improve the stability of the pelvis in your lower ab exercises by crossing the legs and engaging the adductors on your bottom-up movements.